Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Proposed Approach

 \textbf{Denser cases.} The splitting also has the effect of shortening the average length of text sequences, which eases the job of context-aware systems because they have to attend to fewer words while looking for context.
 In Figure~\ref{fig:normsplitcoref}, we show how many antecedents of an anaphoric pronoun are present in the data at a given distance $d$, expressed as number of sentences from the current one for original data, and number of segments for split data. $d=0$ means that both the pronoun and its antecedent are in the same sentence (or segment); $d=1$ means that the antecedent is in previous sentence (or segment), and so on.
 We show statistics up to $d=3$, which is the maximum context distance that we experiment with.
-The absolute number of antecedents is normalized by the average length of a sentence or segment.
-The resulting bar plot shows that splitting sentences into segments makes pronomial anaphora more dense in the set of tokens that the model is attending, which fosters the learning of contextual parameters.
-The same effect applies to the other discourse phenomena that require contextual disambiguation.
+The absolute number of antecedents is divided by the average length of a sentence or segment.
+The resulting bar plot shows that splitting sentences into segments makes pronominal antecedents more dense in the set of context tokens that the model is attending, which fosters the learning of contextual parameters.
+The same effect applies to the other discourse phenomena that require contextual disambiguation.\footnote{More details are available in Appendix~\ref{app:impact}, along with the same statistics for Opensubtitles2018.}